Widely Diverse Social Applications

 Scratchpads allow users to easily define highly customizable, complex queries, choose from a variety of rich visualization options to correlate, sort, and render results in milliseconds, and store these queries for future reference or automation.

-Dynamically query subgraphs or combinations of multiple subgraphs within graphs to explore, understand, and predict behavior and interactions between discrete subsets of graph elements, such as user-specified business units, application types, or user groups (e.g. domain admins or terminated employees)
+Dynamically query individual or combinations of subgraphs to explore, understand, and predict behavior and interactions between discrete subsets of graph elements, such as user-specified business units, application types, or user groups (e.g. domain admins or terminated employees).

 Automatically triage and alert on changes in network or privilege configurations that result in unintended user access because of that user’s membership in a particular user group or set of nested groups.

-Imperative and declarative traversals over graph-based data are easily performed using Gremlin’s intuitive, object-based syntax.
+Imperative and declarative traversals over graph-based data are easily defined and performed using Gremlin’s intuitive, object-based syntax.

 Highly customizable data expiration, as well as support for automatic transfer of expired data to S3 or Glacier with the option to asynchronously restore it when needed.